simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 Our developer guild has a unique way of looking at workflows, and we tend to get itchy a little faster when we see constant repetition.

-Some designers or product managers often don't see the problems of sending around hundreds of huge .psd files, so why don't add out don't repeat yourself perspective in the next team meeting or retrospective.
+Some designers or product managers often don't see these kind of problems so why don't we add our perspective in the next team meeting or retrospective.
+Just suggest a cloud based design and review workflow.

-Becuase no matter which cloud design tool your team decides to use - you will most definitely create a better workflow and have more time for what really matters: Create an awesome product. :)
+No matter which cloud design tool your team decides to use - you will most definitely create a better workflow and have more time for what really matters: Creating an awesome product. :)